Safety Center User Guide

 Benchmarking and Data

-1. High risk: If an asset's risk is higher than the peer group's benchmark (the median risk level), it is classified as high risk.
+1. High risk: If the asset or driver's predicted risk is more than 1% higher than the peer group's benchmark (the median risk level), it is classified as high risk.

-2. Moderate risk: If an asset's risk falls between the benchmark and the Best-in-Class threshold (the 20th percentile), it is classified as moderate risk.
+2. Moderate risk: If the asset or driver's predicted risk is within 1% above or below the benchmark (the median risk level), it is classified as moderate risk.

-This method ensures that each vehicle is evaluated fairly within its group, providing a clear and accurate risk classification.
+This method ensures that each asset and driver is evaluated fairly within its peer group, providing a clear and accurate risk classification.

 In the safety benchmarking data, why do the fleets and assets in the cluster that are compared vary from day-to-day?
 How does this impact my interpretation of my fleet’s performance?